romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

   .take();
 ```

-To load specific fields or to apply `where`, `order`, `limit` and other methods,
+To load specific fields or to apply `where`, `order`, `limit`, and other methods,
-relation can be selected by adding a callback to the select list:
+a relation can be selected by adding a callback to the select list:

 ```ts
 type BookResult = {